-Dr John O’Sullivan, a graduate of Sydney University and the CSIRO scientists who invented WiFi, is passionate about the place of science in a technological world.
+Dr John O’Sullivan, a graduate of the University of Sydney and the CSIRO scientists who invented WiFi, is passionate about the place of science in a technological world.
 “Science is subject to continual change.
 Technologies, tools, methods, projects and products all change and develop.
 A science degree gives you not only the passion to keep learning new things and embrace change, it also provides a solid underpinning on which to build new learning,” he says.

 Careers encompass a diverse number of areas from business consulting and sales to software engineering,

 web development, multimedia and technical roles in research and product development.

 Globally, the ICT sector is thriving.
 In Australia it contributes more to our national economy than agriculture, defence or education and almost as much the mining sector.
 Currently, over 500,000 people are working in technology jobs across Australia.
 ICT skills also transfer well between countries, so experienced ICT professionals may find career opportunities almost anywhere in the developed world.

 A science degree is an ideal base for career opportunities in ICT and Dr O’Sullivan encourages students to be ambitious in their goals.
 “Don’t be afraid to tackle an area outside of your current comfort zone – the interfaces between different domains of expertise are especially fertile, and ICT is a prime example of this.”

 As in many other science-related fields, postgraduate qualifications are often essential or highly beneficial.
 A sample of the career opportunities in ICT fields is outlined below:

 - Bioinformatician: uses statistics and computer analysis to understand medical and biological systems